us200545-del/velocity-labs/README.md

-# 🏎️ Velocity Labs | BMW Performance Hub
+# 🏎️ Velocity Labs | Car Performance Hub

 **Velocity Labs** is a high-end web platform designed for Car enthusiasts to explore performance parts and manage their automotive profile.
 The site features a cinematic user experience with integrated video backgrounds and a secure administrative backend.